Freedom of religion in Romania: Religious groups

 The law defines a religious group as a group of individuals who share the same beliefs.
 Religious groups do not have to register to practice their religion and do not need approval from the national secretariat to operate.

 Religious groups continued to state they viewed the 300-person membership requirement and the need to submit their members’ personal data for registration as a religious association as discriminatory because other types of associations only required three members and did not have to submit the personal data of their members.
-They also continued to criticize the three-tier classification system for religious organizations.
+They also continued to criticise the three-tier classification system for religious organisations.

 Civil associations

 Civil associations engaged in religious activities function like secular associations and foundations; however, they do not receive the same benefits as religious denominations or religious associations.
 Civil associations may not qualify under the numerical/administrative criteria (300 members) for recognition as religious associations or may choose not to apply for such recognition.
 These associations do not require approval from the National Secretariat for Religious Denominations to operate.
-Their registration falls under the provisions of law governing the establishment of foundations, associations, and nongovernmental organizations (NGOs), which require a minimum membership of three individuals.
+Their registration falls under the provisions of law governing the establishment of foundations, associations, and nongovernmental organisations (NGOs), which require a minimum membership of three individuals.
 Such civil associations are not required to submit their members’ personal data.

 Civil associations engaged in religious activities may engage in religious worship.
 While they do not receive the same tax exemptions or other benefits granted to religious denominations and religious associations, they may receive the tax advantages and other benefits accruing to civil associations and foundations.

 Religious work permits

-The law allows religious workers from legally recognized religious organizations to enter and remain in the country under an extended-stay visa.
-Visa applicants must receive approval by the State Secretariat for Religious Affairs and submit evidence they represent religious organizations legally established in the country.
+The law allows religious workers from legally recognised religious organisations to enter and remain in the country under an extended-stay visa.
+Visa applicants must receive approval by the State Secretariat for Religious Affairs and submit evidence they represent religious organisations legally established in the country.
 The secretariat may extend such visas for up to five years.